 CDS Plugin Packages

-technique allows to provide extension packages with auto-configuration.
+The cds-plugin technique allows to provide extension packages with auto-configuration.

 Add a cds-plugin.js

-of your package to have this detected and loaded automatically when bootstrapping CAP Node.js servers through cds serve
+Simply add a file cds-plugin.js next to the package.json of your package to have this detected and loaded automatically when bootstrapping CAP Node.js servers through cds serve, or other CLI commands.

-facade object, to register to lifecycle events or plugin to other parts of the framework.
-For example, they can react to lifecycle events, the very same way as in custom server.js
+Within such cds-plugin.js modules you can use the cds facade object, to register to lifecycle events or plugin to other parts of the framework.
+For example, they can react to lifecycle events, the very same way as in custom server.js modules:

 const cds = require('@sap/cds')

-files can also be empty, for example if you plugin only registers new settings.
+cds.on('served', ()=>{ ... })Sometimes cds-plugin.js files can also be empty, for example if your plugin only registers new settings.

 Auto-Configuration

-Plugins can also add new config settings, thereby providing auto configuration.
-Simply add a cds
+Plugins can also add new configuration settings, thereby providing auto configuration.
+Simply add a cds section to your package.json file, as you would do in a project's package.json.

-For example, this is the configuration provided by the new SQLite service package @cap-js/sqlite
+For example, this is the configuration provided by the new SQLite service package @cap-js/sqlite:

 {